« Back to category

 Many people assume they will never need pet insurance, whether this is because their pet is young and healthy, or very well behaved and kept securely contained at home and when going out.
 These may be true however the unexpected can occur.

-Secondly, waiting until a pet is older before you take out pet insurance could mean more opportunity for them to develop conditions that will not be covered as they would be considered to be pre-existing.
+Secondly, waiting until a pet is older before you take out pet insurance could mean more opportunity for them to develop conditions that will not be covered as they would be considered to be a pre-existing condition.
 Considering pet insurance early such as at the first veterinary visit or at the time of adoption, can help to ensure they have lifetime cover for any new issues such as allergies that may develop and need ongoing treatment.
 If you’re thinking of taking out RSPCA Pet Insurance, there are some age limits you need to be aware of.
 A range of policies can be taken out from the time your dog or cat is 8 weeks old and before their ninth birthday, and for pets over 9 years (but before they reach 16), the cover you can take out has annual condition limits and reimburses a maximum of 60% of approved veterinary bills.
-The great news is once you take out cover they’ll be covered for life, as long as you continue to pay their premiums.
+The great news is once you take out cover, they’ll be covered for life, as long as you continue to pay their premiums.

 Myth: There are too many exclusions, insurance won’t cover what I need

-Like most insurance policies, pet insurance does have certain exclusions.
-However, if you read the PDS, you may find that you are covered for more than you think.
+Like most insurance policies, pet insurance does have certain exclusions that exist.
+However, if you read the relevant Policy Booklet, you may find that you are covered for more than you think.
 For example, even if your pet is a breed that is considered high risk for certain inherited diseases, they may be able to still be insured and be covered for these conditions providing they have not already developed symptoms.
 Pets with pre-existing conditions may also be able to be insured for other illnesses and for accident cover.
 And while it can be more difficult to insure older pets, there are policies available for them up until a certain age (this varies according to the insurer) but it’s important to realise that their premiums may start higher.
 The key message here is to seek the advice of your veterinarian about your pet’s health needs and to read through the product disclosure statement of any pet insurance policy you are considering.

 The benefits of pet insurance

 Pet insurance can help contribute to optimal health and welfare for your cat or dog by ensuring you can give them the best possible care.
-It’s important that owners completely understand the terms and conditions of the policy they take out, including what diagnostic tests and treatments they are covered for and any exclusions that apply.
+It’s important that owners completely understand the terms and conditions of the policy they take out, including what diagnostic tests and treatments they are covered for and any exclusions that exist.

 Benefit: Pet insurance covers a portion of veterinary bills